ystreet/librice/librice-proto/README.md

 ## Current status

-The current status is that there is enough of the implementation to sucessfully communicate with STUN servers or a browser (Chrome or Firefox) in a WebRTC scenario.
+The current status is that there is enough of the implementation to sucessfully transfer data with an external browser (Chrome and Firefox) in a WebRTC scenario.
 The STUN implementation is relatively mature at this stage.
 More work is needed on the ICE layer for efficiency and API experience.
 TURN support is still currently a work in progress.
 Supporting more scenarios and is certainly